realworldocaml/book/en/02-guided-tour.md

 # let magnitude { x; y } = sqrt (x ** 2. +. y ** 2.);;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can also use dot-syntax for accessing record fields:
+We can also use dot-notation for accessing record fields:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 # let distance v1 v2 =